-Scotch foursomes is a term in golf that is used to describe a type of alternate shot golf format for teams composed of two golfers who are playing in either a stroke play or a match play.
+Scotch Foursomes is a golf term used to describe a type of alternate shot golf format.
+It describes two teams composed of two golfers who are playing in either a stroke play or a match play.

 This requires one player of the team to hit the drive and then the other player hits the second shot.
 The players continue to do alternating shots using the same ball.

 It involves both players hitting drives and then selecting the most ideal drive before playing the alternate shot format.
 This means the players will only hit the ball alternately beginning with the second shot.

-Furthermore, Scotch foursomes are known in several names depending on the country or region of play or the variation or standard form used.
+Scotch foursomes are known by several other names depending on the country or region of play or the variation or standard form used.

-Lastly, this kind of format is generally used in stroke plays.
-It is used as a match play in competitions like in the Ryder Cup.
+This kind of format is generally used in stroke plays.
+It is used as a match play in competitions like the Ryder Cup.

 Origin of the Scotch Foursomes Term

-In fact, most golf tournaments would usually indicate what kind of format is being used, if it is partially or entirely alternate shot or if it involves a no-Scotch play.
+In fact, most golf tournaments would usually indicate what kind of format is being used, if it is partially or entirely alternate shot, or if it involves a no-Scotch play.

 Calculating Scotch Foursomes in Handicaps

-In the USGA or the United States Golf Association, calculating Scotch foursomes in handicaps are done by using a 50 percent allowance of the team’s combined course handicaps during straight alternate shots.
+In the United States Golf Association, calculating Scotch foursomes in handicaps is done by using a 50 percent allowance of the team’s combined course handicaps during straight alternate shots.

 If using selected drives, then a 40 percent allowance is used.